learn-co-curriculum/phase-3-syllabus-flex-60-week/README.md

 You should be familiar with all the concepts from this week after having seen them in JavaScript, so focus on the **syntax** and what makes Ruby unique.

-After learning the basics of the language, it's time to learn Object Oriented Ruby.
+After learning the basics of the language, it's time to learn Object-Oriented Ruby.
 At its core, Ruby is a language for **object-oriented programming**.
 You've seen some concepts related to object orientation in Phase 1 in JavaScript; in this phase, you'll explore those concepts in more depth.
 You also